 Certain diseases and illnesses can also lead to a ruptured spleen.
 In such cases, the spleen becomes swollen and the capsule-like covering becomes thin.
-This makes the organ especially fragile and more likely to rupture if the abdomen receives a direct hit (such as forceful football tackle).
+This makes the organ especially fragile and more likely to rupture if the abdomen receives a direct hit.

 Diseases that increase the risk for a ruptured spleen include: